0w0Demonic/AquaHotkey/docs/core.md

 ### Nested classes

-To apply extensions to a nested class of a target, simply reflect that structure in the extension class.
+To target a nested class such as `Gui.Control`, simply reflect the same structure in your extension.

-If an extension contains a nested class, AquaHotkey checks if the target already contains a class with the same name.

-#### Apply an Extension to Already Existing Nested Class
+#### Apply an Extension to an Already Existing Nested Class

 If the target contains the nested class, AquaHotkey recursively applies the nested class in the extension to the nested class in the target.

-The following examples shows you how to extend `Gui.Button`:
+The following example shows you how to extend `Gui.Button`:

 ```ahk
 class GuiButton extends AquaHotkey {